quantling/pyndl/doc/source/examples.rst

 the outcomes.

-Analyzing any data using **pyndl** requires them to be in the long format as an utf-8 encoded tab delimitered text file with a header in the first line and two
+Analyzing any data using **pyndl** requires them to be in the long format as an utf-8 encoded tab delimited gzipped text file with a header in the first line and two columns:
-columns:

-1. the first column contains an underscore delimitered list of all cues
+1. the first column contains an underscore delimited list of all cues
-2. the second column contains an underscore delimitered list of all outcomes
+2. the second column contains an underscore delimited list of all outcomes
 3. each line therefore represents an event with a pair of a cue and an outcome (occuring one time)
 4. the events (lines) are ordered chronologically

-As the data in table 1 are artifical we can generate such a file for this example by expanding table 1 randomly regarding the frequency of occurence of each event.
-The resulting event file ``lexample.tab`` (which you can find in the subdirectory ``data``) consists of 420 lines (419 = sum of frequencies + 1 header) and looks like the following (nevertheless you are encouraged to take a closer look at this file using any text editor of your choice):
+As the data in table 1 are artificial we can generate such a file for this example by expanding table 1 randomly regarding the frequency of occurrence of each event.
+The resulting event file ``lexample.tab.gz`` (which you can find in the subdirectory ``data``) consists of 420 lines (419 = sum of frequencies + 1 header) and looks like the following (nevertheless you are encouraged to take a closer look at this file using any text editor of your choice):